Hire speaker ($175 per event- price change subject to mileage / border crossings)

 -Living in a Biophilic World-

-What does it mean to be "Biophilic" in a world dominated by human interests and a fragile natural world?
-This talk discusses how humans relate to the natural world in modern times, and explores how I've lived my life outdoors in many shades of green, plus the rewards and challenges I've experienced- and how that applies to you.
+What does it mean to be "Biophilic" in a world dominated by human interests and a fragile natural landscape?
+This talk discusses how humans relate to the natural world in modern times, and explores how I've lived my life outdoors in many shades of green.
+I will share the rewards and challenges I've experienced- and how that applies to you.
+We will look at our daily lives in terms of how we are a part of nature- versus apart from it.

 -Thru-Hiking the Bruce Trail: 885 km, 37 days-

-A story of the beautiful and harrowing solo expedition on Canada's oldest and longest marked hiking trail.
-The scenery of southern Ontario will definitely surprise you, the stories will make you wince, and the heartwarming community effort to support this hike will inspire.
+My story of the beautiful and harrowing solo expedition on Canada's oldest and longest marked hiking trail.
+The scenery of southern Ontario will definitely surprise you, and the stories will make you wince and wonder at once.
+The heartwarming community and corporate effort to support this hike is sure to inspire, as I raised thousands of dollars for local environmental and special needs charities.
+This hike and its message was recognized by the legendary David Suzuki and former Prime Minister Stephen Harper.

 -Saving Thundering Waters Forest-

 Wade into the waters of a controversial and ongoing story located in the heart of world famous Niagara Falls.
-What happens when politics trumps conservation in one of Canada's most outstanding wetland ecosystems?
-This bizarre and contentious story is about how the community is fighting to save this irreplaceable natural treasure, and how you can help.
+Trouble in paradise, you say?
+We will find out what happens when politics trumps conservation in one of Canada's most outstanding wetland ecosystems.
+This bizarre and contentious story is about how the community was fighting to save this irreplaceable natural treasure.
+I was deeply involved in the advocacy for protecting this green space- and found out how concerned people can be targeted when "barking up the wrong tree".
+It is a case study that brought human rights, environmental protection, political happenings and controversial situations to the surface of the swamp.
+As we scratch the surface of this story, this presentation will leave us discussing how the combination of everyday people, the powers at be, media and salamanders interact with one another on a daily basis.

 -The Circle of Life-

-This talk delicately proposes the similarities of our personal lives, and how similar themes occur across the natural world.
-We will discuss the implications of events and people leaving and entering our lives, and how this is the foundation of how nature has always worked.
-The end linkage is that we are still a part of nature, and that may help us expand our horizons.
-A talk for reflecting, discussing, and healing.
+This talk delicately proposes the similarities of the natural world our personal lives, and how similar themes occur across these realms.
+We will discuss the implications of events and people leaving and entering our lives, and how there is a challenging but comforting notion of nature's teachings.
+The end linkage is that we are still a part of nature, and that may help us expand our horizons and guide us forward.
+This is a specialized talk for reflecting, discussing, and healing with nature as your teacher, and me as your messenger.

 Copyright Owen's Hiking And Adventures